Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/deserialising-binary-data-files/index.md

 - It's okay if the tool crashes - nobody will die, your servers won't be hacked, and if push comes to shove we can always open a hex editor and deserialise the data by hand
+- Just wants a quick-and-dirty solution to their problem

 {{% notice note %}}
 The code written in this article is available [on GitHub][repo].
 Feel free to